TomTang01/lab4/lab4&5report.md

     }
 }
 ```
-For testReverseInPlace, divide the arr.length in the condition statement in the for loop by 2 and create a new int variable to store the current arr[i] before copying arr[arr.length - i - 1] to arr[i].
+A reason why we are not getting the expected output is that the reverseInPlace method loops through the whole array.
+This means that even if we assume that it does swap elements, it swaps them twice hence no swap at all.
+In fact, the replaceInPlace method fails to swap the elements.
+It merely copies the element from the back and use them to replace the elements in the front half.
+To fix it we need to divide the arr.length in the condition statement in the for loop by 2 and create a new int variable to store the current arr[i] before copying arr[arr.length - i - 1] to arr[i].
 Then copy the value in current to arr[arr.length - i - 1].
 The code after the fix is:
 ```
 static void reverseInPlace(int[] arr) {
     for(int i = 0; i < arr.length/2; i += 1) {